 With its complex mix of tradition and modernity, Japan offers AFS students a unique study abroad experience.
 On one hand, Japan embraces ancient cultures represented by tea ceremonies and graceful gardens, and on the other, Japan is home to high-speed trains, hyper-modern skyscrapers and striking efficiency.
 It’s for these reasons that Japan is one of the most popular study destinations for AFS students from Australia!

-There are three scholarship programs available for the AFS Intensive High School Program in Japan, and spots are also available for full fee-paying students.
+There are two scholarship programs available for the AFS Intensive High School Program in Japan, and spots are also available for full fee-paying students.

 - The Akito Sumibo Scholarship is available for the 4-week Intensive Program in December.